devpunjabi/twitter_hate_speech/README.md

 #### PS: there are three live graphs for static data, to show the slow build-up, they can be stopped by interrupting the kernel and one can continue normal opration there on running the other parts of the notebook

 ## Contribution
-Special thanks to Prof. Tatjana Scheffler  for guiding us.
+Special thanks to Prof. Tatjana Scheffler  for guiding us

 ## Authors
 Made possible by the humble efforts of Dev Punjabi and Ankur Dutta.